hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yeah I figured the issue out.
 It was entering `some` again and setting `src:` to the tail.
 And that failed `load`.

 [12:30:19](#G44qJZFRkuK6c2oxhQHIxD_iAWVkkyzQY56dVoqmbRk) <hiiamboris (NOT THIS ONE)>:
-Shouldn't ever write such messy rules again Ì†ΩÌ∏É
+Shouldn't ever write such messy rules again üòÉ

 [12:32:17](#QEFTaavCmxg83ZHYczB6spB9NAZ_Z0uEQAT4U73BDgU) <hiiamboris (NOT THIS ONE)>:
 There's some unrelated regression, but I nailed it to be in `master`.